-Manchester's theatre scene is in its element, not least because the city has benefited from a recent wave of arts funding, and Manchester theatres are an eclectic bunch.
+From museums to galleries and attractions, Manchester's got culture pretty much nailed.
+But Manchester's theatre scene really is in its element at the moment, not least because the city has benefited from a recent wave of arts funding.
+And Manchester theatres are an eclectic bunch, too.
 Whether you're looking for cutting-edge plays – the likes of which you'll find at the quirky, fort-like Contact Theatre – or an opera within the plush confines of the Palace Theatre, you're sure to find a stage to suit in the city.

 The Lowry's three theatre spaces present a range of work dazzling in its variety.
 The Lyric Theatre seats almost 2,000 people, its warm purple interior, enormous stage and superb sightlines making the likes of 'War Horse' and 'Wicked' a much more comfortable (and affordable) experience than you'd get in London.
 The Quays Theatre offers a smaller, more intimate space, and the Studio is the focus for new companies and community productions.